Datavault-UK/automate-dv/docs/roadmap.md

 - prefix

 #### Planned improvements

-- Easier staging: we're planning to reduce the steps and metadata required
+- Make providing aliases and types optional when defining target metadata in table template macros.

+!!! success "New in v0.2-pre:"
-- Removal of the need to add columns which already exist in raw staging, and making it so ```add_columns``` is only required for calculated columns or other user-defined additions.
+    - Removed the need to add columns which already exist in raw staging.
+    [add_columns](macros.md#add_columns) is now only requires entry of metadata for calculated columns or other user-defined additions.
-- Removal of the ```tgt_cols``` parameter in the table templates, as this is duplication of metadata.
+    - Removed of the ```tgt_cols``` parameter in the table templates, as this was duplication of metadata.
+    - Hashing now alpha-sorts columns automatically.

 ## Release 2.0

 #### Tables